tsukinoko-kun/ClayMan/Readme.md

 ```

 ## How to use ClayMan (with Raylib renderer)
-To use this library in your project, simply copy the `clayman.hpp` header, as well as the `include` folder (which has the compatible version of `clayMan.h` as well as the Raylib renderer) into your working directory.
+To use this library in your project, simply copy the `clayman.hpp` header, as well as the `include` folder (which has the compatible version of `clay.h` as well as the Raylib renderer) into your working directory.
 Then, in your project:

 ```cpp
 #include "clayman.hpp"